AdobeDocs/genstudio.en/help/user-guide/insights/assets.md

 ---
 title: Assets overview
-description: Learn about evaluating asset performance in Adobe GenStudio for Performance Marketing.
+description: Learn how to evaluate asset performance in Adobe GenStudio for Performance Marketing.
 feature: Insights, Assets
 ---
 # Assets overview

 The [!DNL Insights] _[!UICONTROL Assets]_ view shows a list of assets used in experiences and ad campaigns for the selected channel account.

 The _[!UICONTROL Assets]_ gallery is the default view that shows a collage of asset previews and a metric, such as click-through rate.
-Click the settings (cog) icon above the right side of the gallery to toggle one of three viewable metrics: `click-through rate` (CTR), `cost per click` (CPC), or `spend`.
+Click the settings (cog) icon above the right side of the gallery to toggle one of three viewable metrics:

+- `click-through rate` (CTR)
+- `cost per click` (CPC)
+- `spend`

 The _[!UICONTROL Assets]_ table is organized using [!UICONTROL Asset ID].
-The filter (funnel) icon above the left side of the table opens the **[!UICONTROL Filter]** menu where you can select from the [!UICONTROL Account], [!UICONTROL Campaign], [!UICONTROL Ads], and [!UICONTROL Asset types] lists to filter the assets in the table.
+The filter (funnel) icon above the left side of the table opens the **[!UICONTROL Filter]** menu where you can select from multiple lists.

 ![Assets filter and table](/help/assets/insights-assets-filter.png){zoomable="yes"}